 One of the most profound employee engagement activities you can undertake is simply communicating organizational priorities to your team.
 To achieve transparency, explain why specific projects are essential and the factors that determine company decisions.
 You can opt for a high-level overview of what they mean for the company overall.
 However, in-depth data on costs and benefits should be available for employees to view if they want to.

-Relay the company values on a regular basis, and be specific about how different departments and each person’s work slot into these values.
+Relay the company core values on a regular basis, and be specific about how different departments and each person’s work slot into these values.
 Employees will be more invested in their work when they know how their efforts contribute to the bigger picture, and when they see the real results.
-Knowing that what you do matters is a significant contribution to employee satisfaction.
+Knowing that what you do matters is a significant contribution to employee experience.

 2. Offer Competitive Pay

 When Amazon increased its minimum hourly wage to $15, Harvard Business Review reported that higher pay increases productivity and is an important motivating force for employees.
-Your employees need to be compensated fairly for their hard work, which includes incentives and bonuses for meeting certain goals, without traditional pay gaps.
+Your employees need to be compensated fairly for their hard work, which includes incentive compensation and bonuses for meeting certain goals, without traditional pay gaps.

 3. Create a Mission Statement